-Software development costs are recognised as an expense when incurred, except to the extent that such costs, together with previous unamortised deferred costs in relation to that project, are expected beyond reasonable doubt, to provide future economic benefits.
-Any deferred development costs are amortised over the estimated useful lives of the relevant assets.
+Software development costs are recognised as an expense when incurred, except to the extent that such costs, together with previous unamortised deferred costs in relation to that project, are expected probable, to provide future economic benefits.

 The unamortised balance of software development costs deferred in previous periods is reviewed regularly and at each reporting date, to ensure the criterion for deferral continues to be met.
 Where such costs are considered to no longer provide future economic benefits they are written-off as an expense in the profit or loss.